SayantanMitra87/Houston-Data-Science/Data Science Curriculum.md

 5. **Remembering** - Covering a large amount of topics in a short amount of time is a recipe for quickly forgetting.
 Techniques such as spaced repetition can help you remember and reinforce previous concepts.

 # Week 0: Prerequisite Knowledge
-Before getting started on the main curriculum, some minimum assumptions are made: That you have some background in programming and some background in statistics and can do basic algebra
+Before getting started on the main curriculum, some minimum assumptions are made: That you have some background in programming and some background in statistics and at the very least can do basic algebra.

+### Python
+Good data science requires the knowledge of at least one programming language and it is better to know one programming language very well than many only marginally.
+This is similar to natural language where learning one language fluently is better than knowing several at the same level that a five year old does.
+After mastering one programming language it's usually fairly easy to translate code to another language as the concepts of programming do not change drastically from one to another.

+The Python programming language is an excellent choice for learning data science.
+It is general purpose (can handle nearly any task), high level (for dummies), open source (free to see source code and usually free to use), has an excellent community (help is just a google search away) and has many friendly data science libraries already built (batteries included).

+There are dozens of books and online courses available to begin learning Python.
+The short book [Think Python](http://greenteapress.com/wp/think-python-2e/) (freely available) is a solid introduction to the language and will be supplemented by an abundance (50+) of short exercises and some smaller data inspecting/cleansing assignments using just the standard libraries (not the third party data science ones)

+### Statistics
+The complement to computer skills for data scientists are math/statistics skills.
+To ease the student into statistics (for those that have forgotten or never taken a formal class), a nearly formula-less book called [Statistics by David Freedman](https://www.amazon.com/Statistics-4th-David-Freedman/dp/0393929728/).
+This book is good for getting an intuition about how statisticians think about problems and is read almost like a novel in that there is very little math to be done.
+The first five parts (18 chapters) cover the core proability and statistics material that forms the foundation of entry level stat books.